Haleshot/Flight_Booking_System/SQL Database Setup.md

 <p align="justify">
 To set up the SQL database and create the necessary tables for the Flight Booking Management System, please follow these steps:

-1. **Database Creation**: Execute the SQL statement to create the database.
+Execute the SQL statement to create the database.

 ```bash
 CREATE DATABASE `dbms_project` /*!40100 DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci */ /*!80016 DEFAULT ENCRYPTION='N' */;